 Amongst the more notable monuments are those for the Owen family of Bodior, including a provincial Baroque one to John Owen of Bodior, 1709.

 In the churchyard stands a monument to five crew members of the local lifeboat who died during a storm in December 1920, trying to rescue the crew of the “Timbo”.

 St Gwenfaen’s Well

 Some distance from the church, on the west slope of Rhoscolyn headland, stands St Gwenfaen’s Well, whose water is credited with curing mental problems – traditionally an offering of two white quartz pebbles had to be made.

 St Gwenfaen’s Day is celebrated every year with a special service of Holy Communion in the church, refreshments in the hall, followed by a walk across the headland to the well for a blessing ceremony.

-St Gwenfaen’s is part of the Rectorial Benefice of Holyhead.
-The main Parish Church is St Cybi’s in Holyhead.
-There are two other Churches in the Benefice, St Ffraid’s in Trearddur Bay and St David’s Morawelon, Holyhead.
+St Gwenfaen’s is part of the Ministry Area of Holy Island – Bro Cybi.
+The four churches are: St Cybi’s in Holyhead; St Ffraid’s in Trearddur Bay; St David’s Morawelon, Holyhead; and St Gwenfaen’s, Rhoscolyn.
 A website is currently being developed for all Holyhead Parish Churches

 You will find service times of all four churches on this website.